qunicorn/qunicorn-core/docs/project_introduction/current_functionality.rst

 A good way to get an overview, as well as example values, is to access those through the Swagger UI.

-The Endpoints defined can be found on the api documentation under :doc:`my document <../architecture_documentation/api_documentation/apidocumentation>`.
+The Endpoints defined can be found on the api documentation under :doc:`API Documentation <../architecture_documentation/api_documentation/apidocumentation>`.

 Available Providers
 ^^^^^^^^^^^^^^^^^^^